charlesreid1/charlesreid1.github.io/pelican/content/five-letter-words-p3-dynamic-programming.md

 Title: Five Letter Words: Part 3: Letter Coverage and Dynamic Programming
 Date: 2017-09-19 12:00
 Category: Computer Science
-Tags: dynamic programming, python, computer science, graphs, algorithms, art of computer programming
+Tags: dynamic programming, python, computer science, graphs, algorithms, art of computer programming, knuth, five letter words

 _NOTE: The code covered in this post uses Python 3.
 The scripts can be converted to Python 2 with minimal effort, but the author would encourage any user of Python 2 to "put on your big kid pants" and